 Students gather for prayer every morning and pray the Rosary during October and May.
 Each day closes with prayer led by Principal Sr. Anne.

 MTCES students plan, lead, and participate in Mass twice a month and on Holy Days.
 They also plan and participate in several prayer services.
 Students are servers, lectors, Eucharistic ministers, and are involved in Music Ministry.

 MTCES has an annual school-wide retreat, Seder Meal, and Stations of the Cross during Lent.

-Our auxiliary services staff includes three Intervention Specialists, a Reading Specialist, a Speech/Language Pathologist, two counselors, and six intervention aides.
+Our auxiliary services staff includes three Intervention Specialists, two Reading Specialists, a Speech/Language Pathologist, two counselors, and intervention aides.